 Every page of Simon Mason’s Moon Pie rang true.
 On the book-cover, I remember reading that someone called it an ‘ultra-modern’ story.
 I was not sure what to expect.

 I certainly did not expect this kind of brutal honesty.
-It made something within me shake my head and cry.
+It made me shake my head and cry.

 Eleven-year-old Martha is puzzled by her father’s strange behaviour.
 Martha’s mother is dead, and the girl assumes that her father is grieving and so, naturally, behaving strangely.